tharidlynn/gdelt/twitter/README.md

 ### Other Spark streaming queries

-* Count window sentiments in real time and stream the results to Postgres
+1. Count window sentiments in real time and stream the results to Postgres
 <img src="../img/spark-count.gif" width="400" />

-* Aggregate hashtags statistics and stream the results to Postgres
+2. Aggregate hashtags statistics and stream the results to Postgres
 <img src="../img/spark-hashtags.gif" width="700" />

-* Ingest data to elasticsearch
+3. Ingest data to elasticsearch
 <img src="../img/es-query.gif" width="700" />

-* Convert data to Parquet and upload continuously to S3
+4. Convert data to Parquet and upload continuously to S3

-> To get the best performance from your cluster, I recommend reading this [post](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/
-) which clearly explains how to optimize and tune proper configurations for the Spark cluster.

-> Do note that Spark streaming has to use the 'checkpoint' to guarantee the end-to-end fault-tolerance.
-In this case, I've enabled [EMRFS](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-fs.html) via Terraform as the checkpoints instead of normal HDFS or S3 for better consistency and durability.

 ### Deploying Spark